Amanda Dobbs: Personal life

 Dobbs was born in Clovis, California and lives in Mission Viejo, California.
-She attends Laurel Springs School.
+She attended Laurel Springs School.
 Her uncle played for the Texas Rangers.

 Career

 Early career

 Dobbs began competing in 2003 on the Intermediate level.
 In 2004, she won the silver medal on the intermediate level at the 2005 Central Pacific Regionals.
 She also competed in pair skating with Christopher Trefil on the intermediate level.
 They won the pewter medal at the 2005 U.S. Junior Championships.

 She moved up to the novice level for the 2005–2006 season and placed 7th at her regional championship.
 With Trefil in pairs, she also competed on the novice level.
 They won the silver medal at their sectional championship and qualified for the 2006 U.S. Figure Skating Championships, where they placed 5th.

 In the 2006–2007 season, she remained on the novice level.
 She won her regional championship and advanced to her sectional championship, where she placed 6th.

 In the 2007–2008 season, Dobbs moved up to the junior level.
 She won her regional championship and won the bronze medal at her sectional championship to qualify for the 2008 U.S. Figure Skating Championships, where she placed 5th.
 She was assigned to the 2008 International Challenge Cup, where she won the bronze medal.